salesforce/pomgen/README.md

 # Default value: config/pom_template.xml
 pom_template_path=

-# Path to the file that lists external dependencies - multiple files are supported, comma-separated
+# The list of every maven_install rule name defined in WORKSPACE where dependencies are defined, comma-separated
-# Default value: WORKSPACE
+# Default value: maven
-# Example value: path/to/file1,path/to/file2
+# Example value: maven,deprecated
-external_dependencies_path=
+maven_install_rule_names=

 [crawler]
 # A list of path prefixes that are not crawled by pomgen.
 Any dependency